roboconf/roboconf.github.io/en/user-guide/launching-the-web-administration.md

 You can also prefer using another REST client.
 Mozilla Firefox and Google Chrome have extensions to invoke REST services.
 Roboconf's REST API is documented in the [developer guide](/developer-guide/developer-guide.html).

+> This application should run in your internal information system, or even on a local machine.
+> This is the best way to have it secured.